kunal1197/LINUX-COMMANDS/unit-4/chapter-1/grub.md

 6     Reboot the system
 ```

-# Creating a custom RC script
+# Creating carpald.sh Script

-### Note:- This script prompts user to take a break every 1 hour
+### Note:- This script prompts user to take a break every 1 hour.
+Name of the file: carparld.sh

 ## Open text editor and type the following